population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 increasing levels of Covid infections, bringing Covid with them to rural areas.

-[@fig:food_insecurity_region] shows the results by level of food insecurity and regions, where each combination is from a separate regression.
+[@fig:food_insecurity_region] shows the results by level of food insecurity and regions, where each region is treated as a separate sample.
 The regional raw levels of food insecurity by round are shown in Appendix [@fig:region_descriptive].
 Because we do not have information on regional Covid-19